astral-atlas/wildspace-deno/modules/Pancake/shapes/readme.md

 accessible via typechecking, as well as at runtime.

 This means you can easily:
-  - Build a typesafe serailzier that can convert any "shape" into a binary representation, and rehydrate it at the other end
+  - Build a typesafe serializer that can convert any "shape" into a binary representation, and rehydrate it at the other end
   - Build typesafe validators that confirm unknown